mas-bandwidth/netcode/README.md

 2. It encrypts and sign packets
 3. It provides authentication support so only authenticated clients can connect to dedicated servers

+This github repository contains the reference implementation of this protocol in C.

 # What are the benefits?

 ## Full bidirectional transfer of data